jaxrtech/cs525/a3/readme.txt

    - if using *MS PowerShell* use "make psh-clean" to remove the build
    - in linux you can use "make clean"

+Assignment has been additionally been ran under `valgrind` to remove all memory leaks.

 !
 Only have one Record Manager Instance Open !

 Table and Record Manager Functions: